 Just to let you know, one of my friends Retha Potgieter recently told me about the update on Full moon names in South Africa.
 Since September 2020, South Africa have their own unique full moon names.

 As per the Centre for Astronomical Heritage (CfAH), in South Africa, the full moon in January is known as MANTIS MOON.
 The Centre for Astronomical Heritage (CfAH) is a non-profit company working to protect South Africa’s astronomical heritage.

 The Centre’s mission is to record, preserve, and disseminate information about South Africa’s tangible and intangible astronomical heritage.
 I would request you to visit this website at least once.
 They are doing nice work.

 When is the Next Full Moon in 2023?

 The next full moon will occur on Friday, January 06 at 18:08 Eastern Standard Time (EST).
 It will be known as the Wolf Moon.
 Okay, for northerners, it will be a Wolf Moon.
 But, for the southerner, it will be a Buck Moon.

 Therefore, for southerners, it will occur on Saturday, January 07 at 10:08 at Australian Eastern Daylight Time (AEDT).
 In addition, on this day, the moon will be in Cancer.
 At last, I wish you good luck with this epic moon gazing.

 That’s it for this post.
 If you like this article, share it if you like, like it if you share it.
 You can also find us on Mix, Twitter, Pinterest, and Facebook.
 Hey man, If you have come this far, do give us feedback in the comment section.
 It would make my day.
 You can also make a donation.
 Your donations will help us to run our website and serve you BETTER.
 Cheers!!!

 - The Ugliest Secret of Blue Moon is Out: It’s a HOAX

-- December Full Moon 2022 – Cold Moon or Strawberry Moon?
+- Full Moon in December 2023 – Cold Moon or Strawberry Moon?